Pierre Patrix

 Patrix always followed his employer's fortunes, and after his demise, in 1660, he attached his fate to that his widow, Marguerite of Lorraine, becoming her first squire.
 All Patrix got for his long and loyal service of Gaston of Orléans was the government of the county and castle of Limours, Montlhéry, with an accommodation at the palace of Orléans and some rather insignificant pension.
-He even had to serve a local member of the aristocracy who was trying to deprive him of his command to benefit one of hits own cronies, with the divine commandment, "You shall not set your desire on your neighbor's house or land."
+He even had to serve a local member of the aristocracy who was trying to deprive him of his command to benefit one of his own cronies, with the divine commandment, "You shall not set your desire on your neighbor's house or land."

-Patrix was gifted with a very natural and markedly pleasant spirit.
-He loved nothing more than don that air of silliness, which he had brought from his native Caen where it was very much in vogue.
-This, added to a Norman accent he never could shake off, made for a brilliant conversation, and this perhaps was no little part of his reputation.
+Patrix was described as having a natural and pleasant spirit.
+He adopted an air of silliness, which was common in Caen.
+This, along with his Norman accent, contributed to his reputation.
 Huet reported hearing Patrix boast he had taught Voiture how to be silly, something for which Voiture indeed was known.

 Patrix was renowned for his witty repartees, many of which have been preserved.
 For instance, when people would talk about science in gatherings, he would tell those around him, he was going to taste their wine.
 After he suffered a severe illness at the age of eighty, his friends rejoiced at his recovery, and urged him to get back up: "Alas! gentlemen, he replied, I need not bother to get dressed."

 As he was on the end of his life, and concerned about death, he wrote, a few days before his end, those famous lines: